Skip to main content

 Standalone liquor liability coverage will increase your expenses.
 It is a pricier option than your business policy.
 Your location, your receipts, the hours you’re open, and other aspects will influence the cost.

-To find the best liquor liability insurance for your bar, you should:
+To find suitable liquor liability insurance for your bar, you should:

 • Shop around and compare quotes from different insurers

-• Look for an insurer that specializes in liquor liability insurance for bars.
-Or find one that has experience in the industry
+• Look for an insurer that has experience with liquor liability insurance for bars or in the industry

 • Check the policy details and exclusions and make sure you understand what it covers and what it does not

-• Consider adding endorsements or extra coverages that may suit your needs.
-These include assault and battery coverage, liquor license protection, or umbrella liability insurance
+• Consider adding endorsements or extra coverages that may suit your situation.
+These include assault and battery coverage, liquor license coverage, or umbrella liability insurance

-• Appy risk management practices to reduce your exposure to liquor-related claims.
+• Apply risk management practices to reduce your exposure to liquor-related claims.
 This could also lower your premium

 Does Your Liquor Liability Policy Cover Assault and Battery?

-As a business owner, you know that liquor liability insurance is essential to protect yourself from financial losses if a customer is injured after drinking alcohol at your establishment.
+As a business owner, you know that liquor liability insurance is essential for addressing financial losses if a customer is injured after drinking alcohol at your establishment.
 But, as we stated above, not all liquor liability policies cover assault and battery.

 Assault and battery is the intentional use of force against another person.
 It can include physical or verbal violence on your premises.
 In the context of liquor liability, assault and battery can occur when a customer becomes intoxicated and then assaults another customer, employee, or bystander.